pro-crafting/WorldFuscator/README.md

 All materials in hidden-materials are replaced by endstone.
 All block entities will be replaced by air.

+WorldFuscator can optionally run in async mode.
+Specifiy the number of worker threads for this feature. `worker-count` of 0 means, that the plugin will completly run on the main thread.
+You should not have more workers than you have system threads available.

 ### Fuscation Modes
 * CHUNK_AND_BLOCK `Stable`